“Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul.”

 The Monumental project was designed with a goal of documenting the vary lands that America is contemplating selling off to big industry for exploitation.

-The project will be a collection of fine art landscape photographs and video shorts designed to spotlight America's finest landscapes in hopes of educating people on the importance of public lands and the role that they play in our nation.
+The project is a collection of fine art landscape photographs and video shorts designed to spotlight America's finest landscapes in hopes of educating people on the importance of public lands and the role that they play in our nation.

 Call To Action